Our assessment process

 Where it appears to the council that you have needs for care and support, you should expect the following before an assessment:

 - We may pause your assessment in order to refer you to a service which may help delay or prevent your needs from deteriorating.
-These are known as preventative and reablement services.
+These are known as preventative and reablement services, and are provided by our in house START service.

 We will always ensure that you are involved as much as possible in the assessment, give your own views on what you need and what is important to you.
 We will consider the following during the assessment: